 Most illness management for ME/CFS at present centres around activity management, pacing, cognitive behavioural therapy, and, most controversially, graded exercise therapy.

-We have also published other critical reviews of similar trials – namely the 2017 SMILE trial (Lightning Process) and 2017 GETSET trial (remote graded exercise therapy).
+We have published other critical reviews of similar trials – namely the 2017 SMILE trial (Lightning Process) and 2017 GETSET trial (remote graded exercise therapy).

 The PACE Trial